Free shipping for orders over 120,00 Lei

 The main forms of treatment are chemotherapy and surgery.
 But your doctor will prescribe treatment based on what type of ovarian cancer you have, the size and location of the tumor, your general health, and whether it has spread to other organs.

-• Surgery: If caught early, ovarian cancer can be treated with surgery to remove both ovaries and fallopian tubes, or all affected organs.
+• Surgery: If discovered early, ovarian cancer can be treated with surgery to remove both ovaries and fallopian tubes, or all of the affected organs.

-• Chemotherapy: consists of drugs that kill cancer cells and can be given before/after surgery, or on its own without surgery.
+• Chemotherapy: consists of drugs that kill cancer cells and can be administered before/after surgery, or independently, without surgery.

 • Targeted therapy: consists of drugs that target only what supports the growth and survival of cancer cells.